szkafander/lazy/README.md

 class MyNetworks:
     def network1(*args, **kwargs):
         ...
+        return keras.layers.some_layer(some_args)(input)

     def network2(*args, **kwargs):
         ...
+        return keras.layers.some_layer(some_args)(input)
 ```

 The decorated namespace methods will mimic the behavior of Keras layers.
+Each method should return a model defined by using the functional API.